 The number of LEDs you can use on a 20-amp circuit will depend on the wattage of your LEDs.
-If you’re using low-wattage LEDs, then you can have more on the circuit.
-But if you’re using high-wattage LEDs, then you’ll need to use fewer.
+If using low-wattage LEDs, you can have more on the circuit.
+But if working with high-wattage LEDs, you’ll need to use fewer.

 But as set by the National Electric Code, a circuit should only carry up to 80% of its capacity.
-The 20% is left to serve as a buffer to accommodate any sudden spikes in demand, such as higher energy demand during start-ups.
+The 20% is left to serve as a buffer against any sudden spikes in demand, such as higher energy demand during start-ups.

 Now, if you’re using a 50-watt LED, that would mean that you can only have 38 of them before you reach the safety limit.
-But if you’re using a 65-watt LED, you can only have 29 of them.
+But if you’re using a 65-watt LED, you can only have 29.

 Use the same formula to calculate the number of LEDs you can use in your 15-amp breaker.
 But here, remember to use 1440 watts as your maximum capacity since we’re only supposed to use 80% of the circuit’s capacity.

-The YouTube video below shows how to calculate the LEDs to use on 15-amp and 20-amp circuits.
+The YouTube video below shows how to calculate the LEDs for 15-amp and 20-amp circuits.

 Do LED Lights Draw More Amps Than Traditional Incandescent Bulbs?

 The answer to this question is no. LED lights are more energy efficient and will produce an equivalent amount of light to incandescent bulbs, albeit using less watts.
 The less number of watts translates to lower amps required for LED bulbs.